deepset-ai/COVID-QA/README.md

 We are also happy if you just report bugs, add documentation or flag useful/inappropriate answers returned by the model.

+[Gitter Channel](https://gitter.im/COVID-QA/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link): GitHub Issues will be the main communication channel, but Gitter can be used for higher-level coordination etc.

 Some next TODOs we see:
 ### Data / Backend
 - [x] Integrate more data sources via scrapers that return a csv with fields: [question,	answer, answer_html,